billthefarmer/blog/blog/content/post/2015-04-17-slow-cooked-lamb.md

   - rocket
   - pecorino
 ---
 This recipe is based on the mutton in a pot in this episode of [Italy Unpacked][1].
 I have converted it to a slow cooker recipe, but it could be done in a casserole in the oven or in a earthenware pot next to a wood fire.
 Some of the ingredients are a compromise, for example Giorgio bought a kilo of rocket in the market.
-I couldn&#8217;t have got all that in the pot.
+I couldn&rsquo;t have got all that in the pot.
 Not all those tomatoes or chillies either.

 ![](images/2015/04/P1020034.jpg)